kittykatattack/learningPixi/README.md

 In this tutorial you’re going to find out how to combine Pixi’s powerful image rendering features and scene graph to start making games.
-You’re also going to learn how to prepare your game graphics with a texture atlas, how to make particle effects using the Proton particle engine, and how to integrate Pixi into your own custom game engine.
 But Pixi isn't just for games - you can use these same techniques to create any interactive media applications.
 That means apps for phones!